 So if you keep training hard week after week, it’s possible that your muscles are fully recovering, but you’re accumulating damage elsewhere.
 Some of these repairs are supposed to take place during deload weeks (which you should have every 4–10 weeks), but some will only recover when you ease back on your lifting in general, such as taking a couple of months every year where you stay within your comfort zone in the gym.

 As a beginner, I would simply recommend that you follow a good lifting program.
-If you do that, you’ll never need to worry about managing all of these different recovery curves.
+If you do that, you’ll never need to worry about managing these different recovery curves.

 If you look at this image above, you can see why lower back soreness can be so scary.
-The red areas are the muscles, the white areas are the tendons.
+The red areas are the muscles, and the white areas are the tendons.
 As you can see, the lower back (blue circle) is covered with tendons, not muscles.
-So if that area becomes sore or inflamed, it’s not the beneficial muscle soreness, it’s the scarier tendon soreness… or is it?
+So if that area becomes sore or inflamed, it’s not the beneficial muscle soreness; it’s the scarier tendon soreness… or is it?

 To understand lower back soreness, we need to peel back the top a layer of musculature so that we can see what’s going on underneath, like so:

 As you can see… the situation still looks kind of scary.
 The muscles go a little further down, sure, but it’s still just tendons covering your lower back.
 Worse still, those tendons might not feel all that sore, making it feel like the soreness is coming from even deeper—from around your spine itself.
 To figure out why that is, we need to peel back another layer:

 Here we see a final layer of spinal erectors, buried deep under several layers of tendons, and butting up against your spine.
 As these muscles heal and grow, they’re going to go through a period of inflammation and soreness.
 This is why you’re so prone to feeling muscle soreness in your lower back after heavy lifting sessions, especially if you’ve been doing a lot of exercises that will help bulk up your back, such as front squats, conventional deadlifts, chin-ups, and rows.